stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSet.</aside>

-<aside class="success"> Can a same service point to separate SSL Certificates?
+<aside class="success"> What should I do once I changed my JWKSet URL?
+You must notify Support and create a new certificate accordingly.</aside>

  <aside class="success">
  Once your Sandbox is created, you will receive: